osg-htc/docs/docs/compute-element/hosted-ce.md

 However, for sites with an HTCondor batch system, often there is no shared filesystem set up.
-If you run an HTCondor site and it is easier to install and maintain the Worker Node Client on each worker node than to install OASIS or maintain shared file system, you have the following options:
+If you run an HTCondor site and it is easier to install and maintain the Worker Node Client on each worker node than to install CVMFS or maintain shared file system, you have the following options:

 -   Install the [Worker Node Client from RPM](../worker-node/install-wn.md)
 -   Install the [Worker Node Client from tarball](../worker-node/install-wn-tarball.md)